matt-handy/TheAllCommander/README.md

 	This command binds a TCP listener to <local port> on the TheAllCommander's command server.
 The remote daemon will open a socket to host <Remote IP> at <port>, and will function as a TCP proxy.
 This mode is currently supported for HTTP, DNS, and email clients.
+	Note: The proxy only supports IPv4 at this time, and using "localhost" may resolve to an IPv6 loopback.
+Use 127.0.0.1 instead

 killproxy <Remote IP> <port>